ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     The application must complete the setup of the operation before calling this function.

-    For message-signature algorithms that process the message data multiple times when verifying a signature, `psa_verify_interruptible_update()` must be called exactly once with the entire message content.
-For signature algorithms that only process the message data once, the message content can be passed in a series of calls to `psa_verify_interruptible_update()`.
+    For message-signature algorithms that process the message data multiple times when verifying a signature, `psa_verify_iop_update()` must be called exactly once with the entire message content.
+For signature algorithms that only process the message data once, the message content can be passed in a series of calls to `psa_verify_iop_update()`.

-    After input of the message, the verification operation can be completed by calling `psa_verify_interruptible_complete()` until it returns a status code that is not :code:`PSA_OPERATION_INCOMPLETE`.
+    After input of the message, the verification operation can be completed by calling `psa_verify_iop_complete()` until it returns a status code that is not :code:`PSA_OPERATION_INCOMPLETE`.

-    If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_verify_interruptible_abort()`.
+    If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_verify_iop_abort()`.

-.. function:: psa_verify_interruptible_complete
+.. function:: psa_verify_iop_complete

     .. summary::
         Attempt to finish the interruptible verification of an asymmetric signature.

-    .. param:: psa_verify_interruptible_operation_t * operation
+    .. param:: psa_verify_iop_t * operation
         The interruptible verification operation to use.
 The operation must have hash or message data input, or be in the process of finishing.

     .. return:: psa_status_t